Honeymoon in Morocco:

 Royal Mansour Marrakech:

-The five-star La Mamounia Hotel, situated next to the famed Koutoubia Mosque, will be an excellent base for exploring Marrakech’s magnificent medina.
-This is one of the city’s most opulent hotels.
-This luxury hotel is housed in a former palace and is furnished with typical Moroccan tiles, stucco, and other architectural features.
+The five-star La Mamounia Hotel, which is right next to the famous Koutoubia Mosque, is a great place to stay while you explore Marrakech’s beautiful medina.
+This hotel is one of the nicest in the city.
+This high-end hotel is in a building that used to be a palace.
+It has Moroccan tiles, stucco, and other typical architectural features.

 Mazagan Beach Resort, El Jadida: